dondropo/holbertonschool-higher_level_programming/README.md

 # holbertonschool-higher_level_programming
-This repo contains some Python language programs and projects
+This repo contains some Python, JS and database management programs and projects